General

 Purpose

-The purpose of the Fund is to facilitate the application of fundamental mathematical and logical concepts across the entire spectrum of scientific disciplines.
+The purpose of the fund is to facilitate the application of fundamental mathematical and logical concepts across the entire spectrum of scientific disciplines.
 Mathematics can be used to prove that something does not exist or cannot exist, but it does not prove that something can exist.
 That is a task for researchers from other disciplines who have the knowledge and creativity needed for this.
-The results of the collaboration between researchers from various knowledge domains call for an understanding of each other's possibilities and limitations.
+The results of the collaboration between researchers from various knowledge domains calls for an understanding of each other's possibilities and limitations.
 Every success is the result of a joint effort made up of closely interwoven individual contributions.

 In principle, any project that applies mathematical building blocks to topics of scientific and/or social relevance is eligible for funding.
 The focus is on collaborative efforts, preferably with other faculties and disciplines.